 Jack Langdon (b.
-1994, Madison, WI) is a composer/performer, media artist, and writer.
+1994, Madison, WI) is a composer, multi-instrumentalist, media artist, and writer.
 Jack's work utilizes instrumental performance, theater, new media, and installation in concert, site-specific, and digital contexts.
 This work is often conceptually concerned with reflecting on and reorganizing musical production and creating environments for cooperative artistic sociality.
 This work often utilizes intermedia as a means of building social and political context.

 As a performer, Langdon has premiered works for organ, piano, and guitar.
 Jack's areas of focus include pieces involving long durations, sonic fragility, improvisation, and theater.